Campbellsville University Theater & are proud to present our Summer Series for 2017: Merry Wives of Windsor and Shrek, the Musical.

 2) Choose audition material that is in the style of show you are auditing for.
 No rock ballads when auditioning for 1950s Gershwin, and no monologues from Buffy the Vampire Slayer when auditioning for Romeo and Juliet.
 Choose your material wisely.

 3) Besides talent, your audition is about the impression you make.
 We want to work with genuine people who have a positive attitude.

 4) Don’t be late.
 In fact, show up early and be prepared to stay late.
 Being in a production is a time-consuming endeavor.
 We want to know you can manage your time from the moment we first meet you.

 5) An accompanist is provided when auditioning for a musical.
-Bring sheet music and ensure that your music is in the key in which you are singing.
+Bring sheet music and ensure that your music is in the key you are singing.

 6) When cold-reading material provided for you by the director, make choices and show us your diversity in personality.
 We are not assessing your memory or your ability to read.
 We want to see that you think creatively.

-8) Understand that if you do not get the part, its not because you've done something terribly wrong.
+8) Understand that if you do not get the part, it’s not because you’ve done something terribly wrong.
 Someone else simply fit the part better.
-Let it go and come back the next time we hold auditions.
+Let it go and come back next time!

 9) There is never a need to put yourself down or apologize in an audition situation.
-Do you best with confidence.
+Do your best with confidence.

 10) Have fun!!
 When you have fun, we have fun.
-And almost all directors wish to work with fun people.
+All directors want to work with fun people!